DanWahlin/langchainjs-for-beginners/02-chat-models/README.md

 > **⚠️ Provider and Model Differences**:
 > - **GitHub Models (OpenAI)**: Supports 0.0 to 2.0 for most models
-> - **Azure AI Foundry**: Generally limits temperature to 0.0-1.0 depending upon the model
+> - **Microsoft Foundry**: Generally limits temperature to 0.0-1.0 depending upon the model
 > - **Some models** (like gpt-5-mini): May only support the default temperature value (1) and reject other values
 >
 > The temperature demo code includes error handling to gracefully skip unsupported values, so you can run it with any model without crashes.